mi-classroom/mi-web-technologien-beiboot-ss2022-Moosgloeckchen/docs/decisions/0006-A11y-as-add-on.md

 ### Positive Consequences <!-- optional -->

 * expand the experience to people with limitations
-* React Three Ally can be used
+* React Three A11y can be used

 ### Negative Consequences <!-- optional -->